slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 ### Daypart (Visual Organization)

 A named block of time used for visual organization.
-[SchedulePlanLabel](SchedulePlanLabel.md) can be used to group block assignments into dayparts (e.g., "Morning Block", "Prime Time") for operator convenience.
+Dayparts can be represented as Zones within SchedulePlans for operator convenience.

 - Examples: "Morning Block" (6–9 AM), "Prime Time" (7–11 PM)
-- Dayparts are purely visual/organizational via SchedulePlanLabel
+- Dayparts are represented as Zones within SchedulePlans
-- Labels do not affect scheduling logic — they are optional and used for visual organization only
-- Content selection is defined directly in SchedulePlanBlockAssignment entries, not through daypart rules
+- Content selection is defined directly in Patterns within Zones, not through separate daypart rules

 ## Playlog mechanics